 Over the years, Shakur has become a folk hero to radical leftists.
 They view her, as one fawning San Francisco Chronicle article put it, as “a victim and ally who gives voice to their pain.”
-Most notably, Shakur is the Black Lives Matter movement's most revered icon.
+Most notably, Shakur is the Black Lives Matter (BLM) movement's most revered icon.
 She is also the icon of Assata's Daughters, a radical group that grew out of BLM.

 Shakur's 1987 book, Assata: An Autobiography, has been cited as an illustration of the principles that underlie critical legal studies and critical race theory.
 In 1993 Shakur published a second book, Still Black, Still Strong, with Mumia Abu-Jamal and BLA co-founder Dhoruba bin Wahad.